 #3 – Commodity Price Risk

-Like foreign exchange risk, commodity price risk arises because of fluctuations in the prices of commodities like crude, gold, silver, etc. However, unlike foreign exchange risk, commodity risks not only affect the multinational companies but also the common people like farmers, small business enterprises, commercial traders, exporters, and governments.
+Like foreign exchange riskForeign Exchange RiskForeign exchange risk is an unfavourable change in the settlement value of a transaction entered in a currency other than the base currency (domestic currency), also referred to as currency risk or exchange rate risk., commodity price risk arises because of fluctuations in commodities like crude, gold, silver, etc. However, unlike foreign exchange risks, commodity risks affect not only multinational companies but also ordinary people like farmers, small business enterprises, commercial traders, exporters, and governments.

 #4 – Equity Price Risk

-Market Risk Premium Formula
+Risk Premium Formula

-One factor used to calculate gauge market risk is the calculation of market risk premium.
-Simply put market risk premium is the difference between the expected rate of return and the prevailing risk-free rate of return.
+The market risk premium is one factor used to calculate the gauge market risk.
+Put market risk premium is the difference between the expected rate of return and the prevailing risk-free rate of return.

-Let’s take an example.
+Let’s take an example to understand the concept.

 Calculation of Risk Premium will be –